oym3778/SWEN_261_Music_Magic/docs/DesignDoc.md

 > Describe the types of components in the tier and describe their
 > responsibilities.
 This should be a narrative description, i.e. it has
 > a flow or "story line" that the reader can follow._
+Upon entering our site, users are greeted by the landing page, seamlessly integrated with the login component.
+The site offers the option to enter a username and password for login, accompanied by a captivating image slider component showcasing local events.
+To initiate the login process, users may choose between two credentials: helper or admin.

+For admin access, entering 'admin' as the username and 'password' as the password is required.
+Once authenticated, users are directed to the admin component, granting them the authority to add, delete, and update the needs of local school music departments in our database.
+Within the admin component, the add-need and needs components empower administrators to view current needs and add new requirements.
+The need component, with functions such as getNeeds, delete needs, and move needs to the basket, ensures a functional admin view.
+Meanwhile, the add-need component simplifies the process of adding new needs.

+To log in as a user/helper, input 'helper' for both username and password.
+The helper component provides access to the needs component, displaying the current cupboard of needs, the personal funding basket component for tracking selected needs, a need-search component facilitating cupboard exploration, and logout functionality.
+Progressing to checkout through the checkout component requires adding at least one item from the current cupboard to the funding basket.
+After this step, users can click the "proceed to checkout" button, review the summary of purchased items, and place an order for swift delivery.

+In addition to these user-facing components, various behind-the-scenes components contribute to the functionality.
+A routing component facilitates smooth transitions between different components, a message component displays error/success messages, and modules inject data into constructors within specific components.
+These collectively ensure a seamless and efficient user experience within our architecture.

 > _**[Sprint 4]** You must  provide at least **2 sequence diagrams** as is relevant to a particular aspects
 > of the design that you are describing.  (**For example**, in a shopping experience application you might create a